 Air dry clay dries out very quickly.
 To avoid cracks, keep your clay moist and smooth out any cracks with a wet sponge before allowing it to dry.
 Dry air dry clay slowly in a cool room.
 Check it often to make sure the shape is holding as the edges can curl up.
 When the clay is completely dry, paint it and use a clay sealer to protect the finished piece.
 With these tips, air dry clay is an easy way to start sculpting!

 Clay Leaf Dishes

-Roll out the clay to 1/2 inch thickness and place the leaves, with veins facing down, on the clay.
-Use the rolling pin to gently imprint the leaves details and shape into the clay.
+Roll out the clay to 1/2 inch thickness and place the leaf, with veins facing down, on the clay.
+Use the rolling pin to gently imprint the leaf’s details and shape into the clay.

 Cup the finished clay leaf in your hands and gently work it into a bowl shape by curling up the edges.

 To ruffle the edges, use both hands to curve the edges back and forth, creating a wave pattern.

 You can set the leaf in a shallow bowl to dry and take on the shape, or roll up some newspaper to set under the edges of the bowl.
 This will make sure it keeps the curved shape as it dries.

 After the clay is completely dry, you can paint it any way you like!
 From simple white to multicolored, a set of craft paints will transform it.
 Try painting geometric shapes, splatter painting it Pollock style, or adding your own touch.